SOMHOLUK/vpc-network-bastion/README.md

 ### Step 8

-### Added routes.
-Created a route in the PublicRouteTable with a destination of 0.0.0.0/0 and selected the Internet Gateway as the target.
+### Added a route (0.0.0.0/0) in the Public Route Table to direct internet traffic through the Internet Gateway.

 <br>